Jamie Herrell: Miss Philippines Earth 2014

 Herrell entered and won Miss Philippines Earth 2014 at the SM Mall of Asia Arena on May 11, 2014.
-Beating 49 other contestants, and qualified to enter Miss Earth of the same year.
+Outscoring 49 other contestants, and qualified to enter Miss Earth of the same year.

 During the question-and-answer portion, Herrell was asked by former Akbayan representative and future senator Risa Hontiveros, "Do you think that we, human beings, have been good children to Mother Earth?"
 Herrell replied:

 Honestly, in my opinion, we haven't been good children.
 In fact, I believe that we are the number one cause of her problems, we are the reason why we're having climate change, and we are the reason why we're having floods.
 But in return, if we can only help her and salvage her, she will help us back and take care of us, too.

 During the final question-and-answer portion, Herrell was asked by former Miss Earth 2008 Karla Henry, "What quality do you think make a Miss Philippines Earth?", Herrell replied:

 A quality that makes a Miss Philippines Earth is dedication.
 Is about wanting and fighting for the title, it not only about winning the crown.
 It also about using the title to influence our children and people of the community.
 If I win the crown tonight, I will use my title to influence our climate.
 Thank you !